 Altep’s Discovery Partnership Model

-During the course of more than sixteen years as the litigation solutions partner for numerous Fortune 100 corporations, Altep has developed a unique Discovery Partnership Model, in which each of the key players – in-house counsel, outside counsel and Altep – share the burden of managing complex discovery and production projects.
+During the course of more than twenty years as the litigation solutions partner for numerous Fortune 100 corporations, Altep has developed a unique Discovery Partnership Model, in which each of the key players – in-house counsel, outside counsel and Altep – share the burden of managing complex discovery and production projects.
 Under this model, each partner is responsible for one or more critical aspects of the process.
 At specific junctures in the discovery life cycle, activity and responsibility transfer from one player to the next.
 Throughout the partnership, Altep acts as an independent facilitator to ensure timely and appropriate communication among all parties.

 In-House Counsel as First Responders